renatomh/recipe-app-api/README.md

 You can access Django Admin at: http://localhost:8000/admin

+You can access the Swagger documentation at: http://localhost:8000/api/docs

 Finally, a [Makefile](./Makefile) was created in order to help providing some of the commands listed above in a simple way.

 ### Documentation: